 Month four brought really great results.
 Two days with naps and Emergen-C because we had social engagements in the evening and I got up early the next morning for work.
 Being proactive and preventative was paying off.
 I saw another bonus: Winter came and I didn’t catch what anyone else had.
 I believe I just wasn’t susceptible.

 All green days and no need to support my energy with vitamins or naps.
 By this time in the process, I started sleeping in on both weekend days and also drink a big glass of water each morning.
 I have continued both of these habits without effort because I am just naturally more tired and thirsty at those times.
 The biggest change came after I attended a lecture-style seminar with Master Chen Bin and he spoke on “How to Judge Other People’s Energy.”
-Being in the place I was in, I read this as How to Judge MY energy.
+Being in the place I was in, I read this as How to Use Tai Chi for Wellness and Judge MY energy.
 Read what he shared here.

 The pie graphs of month five and six are identical.
 However, the big difference is that in month six I didn’t need the naps, vitamins, or extra sleep.
-This process has made me more highly intuitive and I am making micro-adjustments throughout the day to alter may water intake, food intake and need for sleep.
+This process has made me more highly intuitive and I am making micro-adjustments throughout the day to alter may water intake, food intake, and need for sleep.

 Author’s note: Sickness and low energy does still occur and it is not completely avoidable.
 In month 7, I experienced cedar allergies that got up into my head for a few days.
 Somewhat manifested itself as a cold.
 However, neti pots, steam treatments, and patience resolved it.
 Work and family obligations all stayed the same.
 I find this to be an incredible improvement to my life.
 Every day it seems, more research is being released on the health benefits on tai chi that I am feeling like I want to eventually run another experiment!